 You will love Perry County and the town of Perryville, Missouri.
 The area is hilly and lovely.
 There is so much history and so many things to do in the area.
-For those that love outdoor activities, Perryville is right up your alley!
+For those that love outdoor activities and natural beauty, Perryville is right up your alley!
 Check out the Old Appleton Bridge is the only one of its kind still in its original location in Missouri.
 An old mill was once located here.

 For a one-of-a-kind activity, stop by the Hadler Shoe Tree , a tree filled with shoes.
 Throw one up of your own!
 Tower Rock is a must-see.
 This amazing limestone rock juts out of the Mississippi River.
 If you are a bike rider, a stay at Caroline’s bike hostel is a must!

-In the town of Perryville, stop by the beautiful Perry County Courthouse in Perryville.
+In the town of Perryville, stop by the beautiful Perry County Courthouse.
 One of the newest attractions is the American Tractor Museum.
 Located in the Catalyst Center this museum is in a former International Harvester Dealership!

 Both the Lutheran and Catholic denominations run deep in these gently rolling hills.
 In nearby Altenburg is the Luthern Heritage Center and Museum.
-Be sure tour of the nationally recognized Shrine of our Lady of the Miraculous Medal and St. Mary’s of the Barren Church.
-There is also a rosary walk and grotto are two of the most beautiful places in the tiny town.
+Be sure to tour the nationally recognized Shrine of our Lady of the Miraculous Medal and St. Mary’s of the Barren Church.
+The rosary walk and grotto are two of the most beautiful places in the tiny town.

 Contributed by Kelly Blick from Greetings from Kelly